KevinRSX/gomokururu/README.md

 ## Reproducing Results

-To reproduce the results in our report, you should run the main game with specific number of cores with proper RTS options.
+To reproduce the results in our report, you need run the main game with specific number of cores and proper RTS options.

 ```
 stack run -- +RTS -N4 -l -s